manutter51/barnum/README.md

 The Barnum event engine provides a generic library for defining arbitrary events, assigning handlers to those events, and firing events.
-Event firing is asynchronous, but returns a future, so you can have event handlers that return a result that you process synchronously.
+Event firing is asynchronous, but returns a future, so you can have event handlers that return a result that you process whenever you like.

 [![Build Status](https://travis-ci.org/manutter51/barnum.png)](https://travis-ci.org/manutter51/barnum.png)